c4pt000/the_known_universe_as_a_digital_model/README.md

 since not all matter has known electrons , protons and neutrons in certain occurances in an atomic cloud where certain atomic clouds per atom might only have a certain amount of electrons , protons or neutrons

+I continued to figure my mathematical model based off of 6371 kilometers of earth's diameter where the actual earth is a guesstimated physical mass of 6 septillion kilo grams

 ```
 5.97×10^24 kg (kilograms) mass of earth